-Growth and Social Protection
+Growth & Social Protection

 The rapidly evolving social protection agenda often targets farming families in Africa, but the linkages between social protection and agricultural growth outcomes are not well conceptualised or understood.
 For example, social protection often does not take agricultural seasonality into account, leading to poorly timed interventions and sub-optimal outcomes.
 Conversely, well designed interventions can support farmers to become self-reliant and ‘graduate’ from social protection support.